MinchinWeb/colourettu/README.md

 Colours are created by calling the `colour` class.
-Colour values can be provided via 3 or 6 digit hex notation, or providing a list or a tuple or the Red, Green, and Blue values (as intergers).
+Colour values can be provided via 3 or 6 digit hex notation, or providing a list or a tuple of the Red, Green, and Blue values (as intergers).

 ~~~python
 import colourettu